 With the setting up of BARC, the Authority considers that there is no need for registration of rating agencies with the Government.
 The RFP inviting bids for getting the rating work done shall, however, be finalized by BARC after duly considering the eligibility conditions and performance obligations as provided by the Ministry of Information and Broadcasting from time to time.
 The indicative guidelines / standards are attached as Annexure III.
-The key features of the eligibility conditions are given in the box below:
+The key features of the eligibility conditions, general, operational & ethical and disclosure standards are given below: